 Much like any campaign, we need to resist being bogged down by our daily workloads and allow measurements to play a key role.
 It’s imperative to understand what success looks like, so take a look back at your objectives and view the bigger business picture to understand where you are achieving your goals and determine what is working and what isn’t.

 Keep in mind that it’s a brave new (ish) world and as influencer marketing increasingly dominates the social centre stage, regulators are raising their eyebrows as quickly as customers are getting savvier.
 Influencers who are in the know, are taking strides to ensure that they do not ruin their reputation by hoodwinking their audiences and potentially becoming known as a sell-out.
 So, for businesses, adopting this medium will require a razor-sharp awareness of ongoing changes to stay within the legislation and the good books.
 From #ad to #spon and paid partnership notices, now is the time to follow good practice and double down on transparency in this old game with new rules.

 This blog post was written by Sue Ollerhead, Managing Director of Heads Up Marketing and Senior Tutor with Oxford College of Marketing.

 Interested in finding out more about Influencer Marketing?
-The CIM Digital Diploma in Professional Marketing may be of interest to you.
+The CIM Diploma in Professional Digital Marketing may be of interest to you.
 To find out more, get in touch with our student representatives today via email firstname.lastname@example.org or by calling 01865 515255.
-You can also get your two-week FREE course taster on our website.